toonvandenbos/php-console-log/README.md

 ## What now ?

-Well, I wrote this library in a hurry, so there's probably a lot to change/to add.
+Well, I wrote this library in a hurry, so there's probably a lot to change/add.
 Feel free to contribute or to request some changes.

 Enjoy!